ndalf/ndalf.github.io/content/posts/shc-2024_printer-destroyer-format.md

 > Clippy is telling lies and says it is not safe to open this PDF :(
 > Stupid Clippy

-For that challenge, we got a pdf file in which we can expect some sort of macro if we believe what we’re told in the intro.
+This one of my favourites challenges of this year's SHC.
+We got an apparently simple PDF file in which we can expect some sort of macro if we believe what we’re told in the intro.

 The tool `pdfextract` from the origami repository is incredibly helpful, as it extracts everything we might be interested in for a ctf challenge : images, streams, scripts and attachments, and creates a directory in which it puts everything.